Support for Care Experienced Students

 - Guaranteed accommodation for all single first year undergraduate students and help planning and arranging your accommodation for both term and vacation time.

-- Complete confidentiality for Care Experience students in respect of service provision and specific arrangements.
+- Complete confidentiality for Care Experienced students in respect of service provision and specific arrangements.

-As a Care Experience student, or as someone advising a student, your first point of contact is: Wendy Williams, Student Adviser in Student Services.
-Wendy can give you more details on all aspects of the University’s support provision – both prior to admission and whilst studying here.
+As a Care Experienced student, or as someone advising a student, your first point of contact is: Huw Jones or Wendy Williams.
+They can give you more details on all aspects of the University’s support provision – both prior to admission and whilst studying here.

 We would welcome your feedback about the service received, to enable us to develop and provide the best possible service now and in the future.